rh-mobb/aro-workshop-content/aro-content/app/2A-deploy-app.md

       As part of the workshop setup, an OpenShift project has been created using your USERID as the name of the project

-5. **Add the OpenShift extension to quarkus**
+**Add the OpenShift extension to quarkus**

    ```bash
    quarkus ext add openshift
    ```

-6. **Edit aro-hackaton-app/src/main/resources/application.properties**
+**Edit aro-hackaton-app/src/main/resources/application.properties**

-   Make sure your file looks like the one below, changing the following lines:
+  Make sure your file looks like the one below, changing the following line:

   - **%prod.quarkus.datasource.jdbc.url=jdbc:postgresql://<USERID>-minesweeper-database:5432/score** <br>
     Change the above line with your USERID for the database that has been configured for you:

 !!! info

-    Note the options in OpenShift Configurations.
+    Note the options in OpenShift Configurations.<br>
     - **%prod.quarkus.openshift.deployment-kind=Deployment** <br>
-      We will be creating a deployment for the application.
+      We will be creating a deployment for the application.<br><br>
     - **%prod.quarkus.openshift.build-strategy=docker** <br>
-      The application will be built uisng Docker.
+      The application will be built uisng Docker.<br><br>
     - **%prod.quarkus.container-image.group=minesweeper** <br>
-      The application will use the namespace your facilitator assigned to you.
+      The application will use the namespace your facilitator assigned to you.<br><br>
     - **%prod.quarkus.openshift.expose=true** <br>
       We will expose the route using the default openshift router domain - apps.\<cluster-id\>.eastus.aroapp.io